ABOUT SUBSTANCE USE DISORDER

 INTERSECTIONALITY WITH BRAIN INJURY

 After brain injury, 70-80% are discharged from healthcare facilities with a prescription for opioids.
 People with traumatic brain injury are ten times more likely to die of accidental overdose, in larger part because of cognitive and behavioral changes.
-Within 8-12 months after injury, 10-20% will develop a substance abuse problem and that number will grow over time.
-Approximately half of people receiving substance abuse treatment have at least one brain injury.
-As high as 75% of people seeking both mental health and substance abuse treatment also have a brain injury.
+Within 8-12 months after injury, 10-20% will develop a substance use problem and that number will grow over time.
+Approximately half of people receiving substance use treatment have at least one brain injury.
+As high as 75% of people seeking both mental health and substance use treatment also have a brain injury.
 Twenty-five percent of people entering brain injury rehabilitation are there as a result of drugs or alcohol and being intoxicated at the time of injury makes it harder for the brain to heal.
-Those with childhood TBI are more likely to abuse drugs and alcohol as adults.
+Those with childhood TBI are more likely to use drugs and alcohol as adults.
 For every overdose death, there are approximately fifty overdose survivors, 90% of whom become impaired because of insufficient oxygen to the brain.

-Best practice is to screen people in substance abuse treatment programs for a lifetime history of brain injury; screen for cognitive impairment; train SUD personnel about brain injuries and how to accommodate for changes; educate the person about their brain injury and refer to community-based resources for support.
+Best practice is to screen people in substance use treatment programs for a lifetime history of brain injury; screen for cognitive impairment; train SUD personnel about brain injuries and how to accommodate for changes; educate the person about their brain injury and refer to community-based resources for support.

 TENNESSEE DEPARTMENT OF MENTAL HEALTH AND SUBSTANCE ABUSE SERVICES (TDMHSAS)

 TDMHSAS, through its four (4) Regional Mental Health Institutes and contracted relationships with more than 300 providers across the state, delivers a full array of prevention, early intervention, treatment and recovery services for Tennesseans living with or at risk of developing mental illness or substance use issues.
-In all, our programs reach about 750,000 Tennesseans a year with our largest direct treatment services provided to uninsured Tennesseans through our Behavioral Health Safety Net and substance use Continuum of Care
+In all, our programs reach about 750,000 Tennesseans a year with our largest direct treatment services provided to uninsured Tennesseans through our Behavioral Health Safety Net and substance use Continuum of Care.

 TDMHSAS contracts for statewide mobile crisis services for adult and children and youth.
 The department provides emergency inpatient psychiatric services to about 8,000 people a year through our Regional Mental Health Institutes located in Nashville, Memphis, Chattanooga, and Bolivar.
 TDMHSAS also serves as the licensing authority for all behavioral health providers with more than 1,850 licensed sites statewide.
 Our licensure database search is available at this link.